qinzian/Evidence-Board/readme.txt

 	-pics

-* github preview doesn't seem to work, it is likely that the angularJS script is not loading properly online, try to download the whole package or clone the repo to run it
+* since github preview doesn't work with angular scripts, feel free to view this project by downloading the whole package and open up "index.html"

 Next v4.1:
  - take picture of the board with all the connecting lines?